qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_selection.rst

 Selection Options
 -----------------
-This options change the way a selection is created or modified.
-Per default items can be selected by holding down the mouse button and hovering them or by holding down the modifier key and pressing the arrow keys to traverse them.
+These options change the way a selection is created or modified.
+By default, items can be selected by holding down the mouse button and hovering them or by holding down the modifier key and pressing the arrow keys to traverse them.

-* **Quick:** One item can be selected by hovering it (no need to click on it or hit keys) Only possible for modes *single* and *one*.
+* **Quick:** One item can be selected by hovering it (no need to click on it or hit keys) Only possible for the modes *single* and *one*.
 * **Drag:** Multiselection of items through dragging the mouse in pressed states.
 Only possible for the modes *multi* and *additive*.

 ::